-Brownfield revitalization can support community efforts to become more resilient to climate change impacts by incorporating adaptation and mitigation strategies throughout the assessment, cleanup and redevelopment process.
+Brownfield revitalization can support community efforts to become more resilient to climate change impacts by incorporating adaptation and mitigation strategies throughout the assessment, cleanup, and redevelopment process.

 Applicants should provide specific examples of how the proposed Brownfield Assessment Grant project will address climate vulnerabilities in Section IV.E. and responses will be evaluated against the criteria in Section V.A.